jonasbkarlsson/ev_smart_charging/README.md

 ## Features
 - Automatic EV charging control based on electrity prices from the [Nordpool](https://github.com/custom-components/nordpool) integration.
-- Configuraton of the latest time of the day when the charging should be completed.
+- Configuraton of the latest time of the day when the charging should be completed, and the earliest time the charging can start.
 - Selection of preference between one continuous charging session or several (possibly more price optimized) non-continuous charging sessions.
 - Optional setting of minimum SOC level that should be reached indepently of the electrity price.
 - Optional setting to only charge when the electricty price is lower than a specified level (will be ignored if needed by the minimum SOC setting).